tristanbrown/resolwe-bio-py/docs/pipelines.rst

 The process's algorithm is written in bash.
 We can directly call programms that are included in the runtime (*e.g.,* cat, head and grep).
 Resolwe Bioinformatics runs processes in a `Docker container`_ with many bioinformatics tools pre-installed.
-In the *Aligner (Bowtie 2.2.3)* process we call the ``bowtie2`` aligner, ``samtools`` and other commands.
+In the *Bowtie 2.2.3* process we call the ``bowtie2`` aligner, ``samtools`` and other commands.